chrisallenlane/wit-cms/README.md

   don't anticipate that this will cause problems for most users, and thus am not planning on addressing this issue at this time.

-- Unit tests are currently a bit of a farse.
+- Unit tests are currently a bit of a farce.
 I do plan to remedy this in the future as time permits.